-Major NESAS Releases are those that meet at least one of the following criteria:
+Major NESAS changes are those that meet at least one of the following criteria:

-The scope has changed due to the addition, removal or material modification of requirements, procedures or any other content that covers aspects not covered in previous NESAS releases.

-Modification of content that materially changes the intent of the existing scheme and its documentation.
+- The scope has changed due to the addition, removal or material modification of requirements, procedures or any other content that covers aspects not coveredpreviously in NESAS. - Modification of content that materially changes the intent of the existing scheme and its documentation.

-NOTE:

-After a major release has been published, assessments that have been conducted against the previous major release remain valid but only against that Release.
-To achieve currency and relevancy to newer NESAS Releases, assessments will need to be undertaken against the prevailing Release.
+NOTE: After a major version of FS.15 [5] and/or FS.16 [6] has been published, assessments that have been conducted against the previous major versions remain valid but only against these versions.
+To achieve currency and relevancy to the latest NESAS documentation, assessments will need to be undertaken against the prevailing NESAS documentation.